europeana/Labs/api/search.md

 ### Offset and limit of facets

-The API user can set how many facet values she would like to retrieve, and which should be the first one.
-With this parameters, she can page over all facet values without requesting too much at a time.
-The limit and offset parameter syntax is a little bit tricky, but if you are familiar with Apache Solr syntax, it won't be strange, because it is the same.
+The API user can set how many facet values to retrieve, and which should be the first one.
+With these parameters, you can page over all facet values without requesting too much at a time.
+The limit and offset parameter syntax is a little bit tricky, but if you are familiar with Apache Solr syntax it won't be strange because it is the same.

     Syntax: f.[facet name].facet.limit
     Example: &f.PROVIDER.facet.limit=30